Aboitiz Corporate Governance

 Aboitiz High Impact Governance

-In 2021, the members of the AEV Board of Directors were the following:
+As of December 31, 2023, the members of the AEV Board of Directors were the following:

 Commitment to the Corporate Mission, Vision, and Strategy

-The AEV director acknowledge the importance of their role to lead and steer their respective companies as profitable and sustainable enterprises.
-The Board’s role for each company is to represent and protect the interests of its shareholders – the owners of the business – and other key external stakeholders.
-Guided by the Aboitiz Group’s purpose, brand promise, mission, and vision, the members of each Board, together with key officers and heads of the Strategic Business Units, participate in an Annual Board Retreat and Strategy Refresh.
-They review and align the corporate initiatives and strategic roadmaps of the Group’s core businesses with the contemporary market and economic trends, locally and worldwide.
+Guided by the Aboitiz Group’s purpose, brand promise, mission, and vision, the Board members, along with key officers and heads of the Strategic Business Units (SBUs), participate in an Annual Board Retreat and Strategy Refresh.
+This event is essential for reviewing and aligning the corporate initiatives and strategic roadmaps of the Group’s core businesses with contemporary market and economic trends, both locally and globally.
+Beginning 2022, the AEV Board of Directors has included strategy discussions at every board meeting, ensuring continued strategic alignment despite the challenges of the global landscape.

 Roles and Responsibilities of the Board of Directors

 The Company believes that compliance with the principles of good governance begins with the Board of Directors.
 The Director’s office is one of utmost trust and confidence.
 The Board of Directors is expected to act in a fully informed basis, in good faith, with due diligence and care and act in the best interest of the Company in a manner characterized by transparency, accountability and fairness in the exercise of leadership in directing the Company’s sustainable growth.
+The roles and responsibilities of the members of the Board of Directors are outlined in the Company’s Manual on Corporate Governance and the Board Charter.

 Board Independence

-Board Diversity Policy (405-1)
+Board Diversity

 Term Limits of Independent Directors

 AEV complies with the requirements of SEC Memorandum Circular No. 19, Series of 2016, prescribing a maximum term of nine years for independent directors, starting from 2012.
-In the nomination, selection, and election of the members of AEV Boards recognize and respect the inviolable statutory right of each shareholder to vote and be voted as a director.
-If AEV intends to retain an independent director who has served a maximum of nine consecutive years, the shareholders of the relevant company shall be advised and provided with meritorious justifications during the Annual Shareholders’ Meeting (ASM) for which the election will take place.
+At the same time, the Company recognizes and respects the inviolable statutory right of each shareholder to vote and be voted for as a director.

 Directorships in Other Listed Companies